sensedeep/custom-metrics/README.md

 ])
 ```

-This will emit a metric that is a total of all launches for all rocket types.
+This emits a metric that is a total of all launches for all rocket types.

 ## Query Metrics